Who Shot Johnny Rock?

 Who Shot Johnny Rock? is a full-motion video laserdisc video game produced by American Laser Games and released for arcades in 1991.
 Versions followed for MS-DOS, Sega CD, 3DO and CD-i.
 Part of a series of similar-styled games released by the company, Who Shot Johnny Rock? introduces a different setting than most of the others, while maintaining almost identical gameplay.
 The game was re-released by Digital Leisure around 2003 with updated video and sound, in addition to several bonus options.

 Plot

 The game is set in a Hollywood version of 1930s Chicago, where the player takes on the role of a private detective hired to find out who murdered nightclub singer Johnny Rock.
 The player must attempt to reach Johnny Rock's killer, shooting villains and interrogating individuals.
-The game takes the player through the gangs of four gangsters with suggestive names - Measles, Mumps, Smallpox, and Lockjaw Lil, each of whom knew Rock and are suspects in his murder - and locations such as a warehouse, a pool hall, a garage and a casino.
+The game takes the player through the gangs of four gangsters with suggestive names - Munition factory owner Measles, Bar Owner Mumps, Mechanic Pox, and Casino Owner Lockjaw Lil, each of whom knew Rock and are suspects in his murder - and locations such as a warehouse, a pool hall, a garage and a casino.